 They are allowed, subject to certain restrictions in the Non-Compete Clarification Amendment Act of 2022.
 This act applies to any non-compete agreements entered into on or after October 1, 2022.
 It replaces a nearly complete ban on non-compete agreements previously enacted.
 Any new non-compete agreements executed in the District of Columbia must comply with the act.

-Is a Non-Compete Legally Enforceable in Washington DC?
+Legally Enforceable in Washington DC?

 Even employees covered by the act have protection under its terms.
 There are strict time limits for the duration of any non-compete agreement.

 An employer must also give an employee 14 days’ notice before requiring the signature of any non-compete agreement or 14 days before a non-compete agreement will be required if the employee hasn’t begun work.

 In Washington, DC, a non-compete agreement can be used to protect trade secrets, confidential knowledge gained during employment, and the fruits of employment.

 In the District of Columbia, broadcast employees cannot be required to sign a non-compete agreement, regardless of their income or salary.
 “Broadcast employees” include an anchor or program host, disc jockey, editor, producer, reporter, or writer.